Toddler Mealtime Battles: The Dinner Table Escape Artist

-As for the booster/high chair bit…eh.
+In your letter, you asked, “Should you make your toddler sit in a booster or high chair at mealtime?”…eh.
 It really depends on the kid.
 If enforcing the use of a seat that keeps her forcibly contained leads to a complete meltdown/tantrum at every. single. meal.
 I’d stick with the steps I outlined above and skip the hassle.
 (We want to make mealtimes pleasant, as Satter advises.)
 If you could spin the sitting on a “real” seat to be a special privilege that gets revoked once she gets up, or you can get her in the high chair with minor protestations that stop with some distractions, that might be an option.
 But don’t push it if you sense you’re just swapping one mealtime battle for another.

 In the end, the real keys to dealing with sibling regression behaviors are contained in step 2 and 3 up there.
 Resist giving her negative attention and be really, REALLY mindful about how much positive attention she’s getting.
 Be incredibly generous with your praise and let her know that even while you’re paying attention to the new baby, you still see and notice and love her.
 Read her a book while you nurse or praise her for handing you the diaper balm or for working so hard at that puzzle/drawing/whatever.
 Go on extra one-on-one outings with you or your partner whenever possible.
 (Special meals out with you at a restaurant would be a nice idea.
 That might provide her with some incentive to demonstrate her table manners and also get some real food in her.
 If she gets up and runs around at a restaurant, you go home.
 If she sits nicely, she gets fun food and lots of attention and maybe some special toys/treats for entertainment.)